ryanparketh/professional-portfolio/README.md

 # ProfessionalPortfolio

 ## Description
-I used flexboxs to create a boxes that allowed me to showcase my work up to this date.
+I used flexbox to create a boxes that allowed me to showcase my work up to this date.

 [link to live website](https://ryanparketh.github.io/professional-portfolio/)